renea2024/recipe-manager/README.md

 ## Key Concepts

 - DOM manipulation
-- Event handling
+- Event handling and event delegation
-- State management
+- State management using JavaScript
 - Local storage persistence
+- Debounced search optimization
 - Responsive layout with CSS Grid
-- Clean and minimal UI design
+- Clean and consistent UI design

 ## How to Use

-1. Click **“Add Recipe”** to create a new recipe
+1. Click **“Add”** to create a new recipe
 2. Enter a name, ingredients (one per line), and steps (one per line)
 3. Save to add it to your collection
 4. Click a recipe card to view full details